parca-dev/docs/docs/parca-agent-security.md

 Parca Agent requires to be run as `root` user (or `CAP_SYS_ADMIN`).
 Various security precautions have been taken to protect users running Parca Agent.

-## Rust in eBPF

-Even though eBPF verifier does an amazing job to prevent faulty code in Kernel-space, we also use [Rust](https://www.rust-lang.org/) to write the BPF program to catch the human errors as early as possible.
-Details of the implementation can be found in the [eBPF Day '22 talk](https://youtu.be/oWHQrlE2-G8) from one of our team members.

 ## Reproducible builds

 Parca Agent binaries and container image build processes have been specifically designed to be byte-by-byte reproducible.